-The Color Miner, is a tool for mining colors from Web documents.
+The Color Miner is a tool for mining colors from Web documents.
 As of 07-09-2016, it is available at

 The traditional way of presenting color palettes to users is by rendering these as static arrays of colors.
 This limits users to staring at color squares to make color-color comparisons instead of engaging them in data mining and critical thinking, activities that promotes discovery and learning—in a research or school setting.